Gianluca Petecof

 Gianluca de Castro Petecof (born 14 November 2002) is a Brazilian racing driver.
-He currently competes full-time in the Brazilian Stock Car Pro Series, driving the No. 101 Toyota Corolla E210 for Full Time Sports.
+He currently competes full-time in the Brazilian Stock Car Pro Series, driving the No. 101 Mitsubishi Eclipse Cross for KTF Sports.
 He was champion of the Formula Regional European Championship in 2020, and has competed in the FIA Formula 2 Championship with Campos Racing.

+He was a former member of the Ferrari Driver Academy.

 Career

-Karting

-Born in São Paulo, Petecof started his karting career in 2010.
-After multiple karting titles in Brazil, Petecof moved over to Europe to compete on an international level.
-His best result was fifth in the CIK-Karting World Championship in 2016.

 Lower formulas

 In 2018 Petecof made his single-seater racing debut in the Italian and ADAC Formula 4 Championships.
 The former would be more successful for Petecof, with one win and four further podiums helping him to fifth in the standings, meanwhile the Brazilian only scored one podium in ADAC F4 on his way to tenth.

 The next year Petecof continued racing in both Italy and Germany.
 He won four races and became vice-champion in the Italian series, 136 points behind Dennis Hauger.
 In ADAC F4 Petecof achieved one victory and finished 5th.